What Happened to Our Blackness? Wokeness Under Siege in the Age of Pop Culture

-Asking for my friends, the parents of small children, teens, and young adults, when did our collective "wokeness" become skewed in the fallacy of leading social media influencers and their abject disregard for the societal, moral, and behavioral norms or considerations?
+So I ask, for my friends who are parents of small children, teens, and young adults: when did our collective “wokeness” get bent into the false promise of social media stardom—where influencers thrive on spectacle, while showing little regard for the moral, social, or communal norms that once held us accountable?

 Lizzo Bares Almost All in See-Through Mesh Gown for Cardi B's Birthday Party

-All the rumors are true: Lizzo showed up to Cardi B's 29th-birthday party in a completely see-through dress.
-See the "Good as Hell" singer's bold look below.
+All the rumors are true: Lizzo showed up to Cardi B's 29th birthday in a completely see-through mesh gown.
+See the “Good as Hell” singer’s bold look below.

 Stony the road we trod,